 Unique flush cut saw

-A lot of new-to-woodworking enthusiasts don’t know this saw exists.
-But once they own one find dozens of uses for projects of all sizes.
+A lot of new-to-woodworking enthusiasts have yet to learn this saw exists.
+But once they own one, they find dozens of uses for projects of all sizes.

 Gift Guide